 [journal x] has a distinctive literary style that cannot be conveyed through description.
 Simply put, you have to read it for yourself to know what kind of work we favor.

-I’m confident that at that point I needed more than reading theirs or any number of journals for my writing to merit their serious consideration, but reading them more regularly would’ve been a start.
+I’m confident that at that point I needed more than reading their journal or any number of journals for my writing to merit their serious consideration, but reading them more regularly would’ve been a start.
 Other replies—well, what can one say to this:

 Even though your story was not chosen as this year’s winner, we extend to you a heartfelt thank you for entering our competition.
 By submitting your entry fee you not only helped pay the expenses of this contest, but also provided scholarship monies for deserving candidates. […] Please consider entering our competition again in the future.

 I’m reminded of my advice to composition students who put “provided excellent customer service” as a bullet-point on their resumes.
-Less may not be more, but more may not achieve what you want.
+Less may not be more, but more may not say what you want to say.

 The Kitchen wants to be the Living Room.